 This translated to over 280 man-hours saved monthly.
 Room turnaround time has also improved drastically.
 The collation of data also provided insights to existing cleaning practices, forming the basis of re-designing of cleaning methodologies, training programs etc.

-When the project was first implemented the hospital and IFSC had initial concerns of a slow take-up rate transiting from conventional audit medium to the QAS.
+When the project was first implemented the hospital and SIMPPLE had initial concerns of a slow take-up rate transiting from conventional audit medium to the QAS.
 However as operational staff are involved at an early stage of the project, the Graphical User Interface (GUI) has been optimised for ease of use, allowing for a seamless transition within 2 weeks.

 Workforce Management System